 The answer isn’t simple.
 HMRC will send an enforcement officer (who is an HMRC employee) or a bailiff (who is not an HMRC employee) to carry out the collection of the tax debt.
 An HMRC enforcement officer will always carry an identity card and will be able to show this to you if you request it.
-A bailiff will be able to show you a letter authorising them to act on HMRC’s behalf.
+Any HMRC bailiff will be able to show you a letter authorising them to act on HMRC’s behalf.
 In practice, it doesn’t make a huge amount of difference to what they can do, but you should know who has visited your company in case you need to raise any complaints about their behaviour or actions.

 We’ve put together a list of frequently asked questions and answers to help you understand what HMRC’s enforcement officers and their appointed bailiffs can and can’t do.